FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

 two interfaces and the development kit contents for building APIs.

 - Applications communicating
-    with Transfer CFT{{< TransferCFT/componentshortname >}} to submit and monitor transfers or query the catalog, for example.
+    with {{< TransferCFT/axwayvariablesComponentShortName >}} to submit and monitor transfers or query the catalog, for example.
 - Exits enabling
     user programs to take control during a send operation.

-Transfer CFT{{< TransferCFT/componentshortname  >}} provides a programming interface in C, which require that you have the development kit, C compiler, and associated tools installed on your system.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} provides a programming interface in C, which require that you have the development kit, C compiler, and associated tools installed on your system.

 This section then describes how to create the following applications: